What is Medicare?

 - Part A is financed through payroll taxes that are deposited into the Hospital Insurance (HI) Trust Fund.

-- Part B and Part D are financed through income taxes that are overseen in a general fund of the Treasury.
+- Part B and Part D are financed mostly through income taxes that are overseen in a general fund of the Treasury, and partly through premiums paid by beneficiaries and state Medicaid agencies.

 For more information